Choosin' Texas

 Songfacts®:

-• "Choosin' Texas" is Ella Langley's story of a woman watching her man get swept away by a Texas girl, and realizing she never really stood a chance against the gravitational pull of the Lone Star State.
+• "Choosin' Texas" is Ella Langley's story of a Tennessee woman watching her man get swept away by a Texas girl, and realizing she never really stood a chance against the gravitational pull of the Lone Star State.
+Langley is from Alabama but moved to Nashville when she was 20.
+It's not autobiographical but the story synchs for anyone who knows a transplant from Texas who yearns to return.

 • She missed the warning signs, little red flags like how he always perked up when "Amarillo By Morning" came on.
 But this isn't "Gunpowder & Lead" territory; Langley takes the Dolly Parton route, channeling "Jolene" levels of grace and heartache.

 • Langley co-wrote the song with her frequent songwriting collaborator Joybeth Taylor, along with Miranda Lambert and Luke Dick during a writing retreat in October 2024.
-It started with Lambert telling her co-writers a wild story about her younger days when she got pulled over with a kangaroo in the backseat and a dog in the front.
-When Lambert added how she told the cop she had Texas plates, Langley quipped, "She's from Texas, I can tell."
+It started with Lambert, a Texan, telling her co-writers a wild story about her younger days when she got pulled over in Ohio (or thereabouts) with a baby kangaroo in the front set and a dog in the back.
+The cop saw her Texas plates and cut her some slack, knowing that folks from that state have different sensibilities.
+After Lambert told the story, Langley quipped in the voice of the cop, "She's from Texas, I can tell."

-The room fell silent for half a beat before everyone went: That's the song.
+The room fell silent for half a beat before the writers went: That's the song.
 Thirty minutes later, "Choosin' Texas" was born.

 • Lambert and Ben West co-produced the track alongside Langley, with Lambert insisting she wanted to "let Ella's artistry shine through every step of the process."